About Us

 Governance and Trustees

 The Charity has a Board of Trustees who are responsible for the strategic direction and policy of The Warrior Programme.
-The Board is comprised of seven trustees from a variety of professional backgrounds relevant to the work of the charity.
+The Board is comprised of five trustees from a variety of professional backgrounds relevant to the work of the charity.

 The Board of Trustees meets regularly to assess the progress of the charity, determine and review The Warrior Programme’s strategies and policies.